Conditions of Entry

 • Entry to the Centre requires an approved access card or payment of the prescribed entry fee.
 This applies to all people including non-swimmers.

-• Concession entry fees are available to holders of all government issued Health Care Cards, Veterans Affairs Card, Senior Card or Pension Cards.
-You must present your concession card at the time of entry to receive the concession.
+• Concession entry fees are available to holders of all valid government issued concession cards and full-time student cards.
+You must present your concession card at the time of entry to receive the concession rate.

 6. Filming, Photography and Media